 Double up your impact by avoiding the middle aisle of your grocery store, i.e. the place where all the processed food live.
 Transforming your pantry into an Architectural Digest worthy display by buying in bulk and storing all goods in reusable jars.
 We like earth-conscious brand OXO’s Good Grip food storage system.

 Sure, paper towels are convenient and disposable but did you know that they are also harmful to our planet?
 The tree to trash single-use nature of paper towels makes them an unnecessarily wasteful practice.
 In a conversation with Huffington Post Brad Gray, Planet Ark Head of Campaigns said “…Each time you use a paper towel, you have to consider the fact someone had to harvest a tree, transport the tree, process the tree, make it into paper, package it, sell it — then the store has to have lights on in order to sell it — the list goes on and on.”
 We suggest doing one large load at a time of Sweengum home Eco Friendly ‘Swedish” Dishcloths from time to time.

 3. Try Treating Your Windows

-When replacing a window comes with too high of a price-tag another option to consider is window treatments.
-Either drapes or blinds, window coverings act as added layers of insulation to block out cold and heat.
-By blocking out cold autumnal drafts we conserve energy and lessen the environments already heavy load.
+When replacing a window comes with too high of a price-tag, another option to consider is window treatments.
+Either drapes or blinds, window coverings act as added insulation layers to block out cold and heat.
+By blocking out cold autumnal drafts, we conserve energy and lessen the environment’s already heavy load.
 Blocking out the sun during the summer months can help cut down on the cost of air conditioning.
-If you are out during the day keep the blinds closed to help keep your home cool.
+If you are out during the day, keep the blinds closed to help keep your home cool.